CHENYU0112/AE_automation_gui/README.md

 1. In the Setting Frame:
 - Select the IC to test
-- Choose the test type (Efficiency or Transient)
+- Choose the test type from the available options
-- Configure power supply, DAQ, and load settings
-- Set protection parameters
+- Configure test-specific parameters
 2. Click the "Set" button to validate and apply the settings.

 **Note:** Before running the GUI, you can set the default parameters in the `config.py` file.